Bizounce

-"Bizounce" is the debut single recorded by American singer Olivia, from her self-titled debut studio album (2001).
+"Bizounce" is a song by American singer Olivia from her self-titled debut studio album (2001).
 Producers Quincy Patrick and Joshua Thompson wrote the song in collaboration with Olivia and songwriters David Conley, Doug Allen, and Juan "Magic" Peters.
-It was released on March 20, 2001 as the lead single from the album.
-It is an upbeat, R&B track with lyrics that revolve around dissatisfaction with a relationship and the desire to "bizounce" or leave the partner.
+It was released on January 30, 2001, as the lead single from the album and as Olivia's debut single.
+It is an upbeat R&B track with lyrics that revolve around dissatisfaction with a relationship and the desire to "bizounce" or leave the partner.
 In her autobiography, Release Me: My Life, My Words, Olivia revealed her disappointment that "Bizounce" was chosen and released as the lead single because of interference by label executives.

 "Bizounce" received primarily mixed reviews from music critics; some critics praised Olivia's vocals, image, and its choice as her debut single while others questioned Olivia's connection with the music.
 The single was a commercial success in the United States, peaking at number fifteen on the US Billboard Hot 100 and number four on the US Hot R&B/Hip-Hop Singles & Tracks charts.
 It also peaked at number sixteen on the Canadian Singles Chart.
 "Bizounce" is Olivia's most successful solo single, leaving her 2005 collaboration with rapper 50 Cent on "Candy Shop" as her most successful overall.
 To promote "Bizounce", she performed it on various television and live shows.
 She also included the song as a part of the promotional tour leading up the album's release.
 The song's accompanying music video was directed by Marcus Raboy.